hjwylde/werewolf/README.md

 It is now time to take control and eliminate this ancient evil, before the town loses its last few inhabitants.

 Objective of the Game:
-For the Villagers: kill all of the Werewolves.
+For the Villagers: lynch all of the Werewolves.
-For the Werewolves: kill all of the Villagers.
+For the Werewolves: devour all of the Villagers.

 #### Roles